stanchatt/comp110-worksheet-A/README.md

 Second, upload your SpaceChem save file to be analysed by the automatic marking script:
 * Fork this repository to your own GitHub account, using the "Fork" button at the top right of this page.
 * Locate your SpaceChem save file on your hard disk.
 Normally it is stored under `C:\Users\<your name>\AppData\Local\Zachtronics Industries\SpaceChem\save\000.user`.
 * Use the "Upload files" button on this page to upload your save file.
+Leave it named as `000.user`.
 * Open a pull request by clicking the "New Pull Request" button above.

 **IMPORTANT**: